microsoft/vscode-docs/docs/other/unity.md

 **A:**  The workflow between Unity and VS Code is much smoother if you reopen an existing editor window and pass in context so that the editor lands on the exact line number and column location (for example to navigate to a compile bug).

 >**Note:** This option is only available in the Windows version of Unity.
-For Mac users, the Unity plug-in described above handles setting up the command line arguments.
+For Mac users, Unity handles setting up the command line arguments.

 To configure Unity to pass this data to VS Code, set the Editor Args to be `. -g "$(File):$(Line)"`.
 You can see this step completed in the image above.